ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 	// Code that constructs the DeviceData
 	DeviceData deviceData = new DeviceData.Builder().
-				 typeId("Device-Type").
+				 typeId("Gateway-Type").
-				 deviceId("Device-ID").
+				 deviceId("Gateway-ID").
 				 deviceInfo(deviceInfo).
 				 metadata(metadata).
 				 build();

 	....
-	ManagedDevice managedDevice = new ManagedDevice(mqttClient, deviceData);
+	ManagedGateway ManagedGateway = new ManagedGateway(mqttClient, deviceData);

-Note this constructor helps the custom device users to create a ManagedDevice instance with the already created and connected MqttClient instance to take advantage of device management operations.
+Note this constructor helps the custom device users to create a ManagedGateway instance with the already created and connected MqttClient instance to take advantage of device management operations.
 But we recommend the users to use the library for all the device functionalities.

 ----

 Manage
 ------------------------------------------------------------------
 The device can invoke sendManageRequest() method to participate in device management activities.
 The manage request will initiate a connect request internally if the device is not connected to the IBM Watson Internet of Things Platform already:

 .. code:: java

-	managedDevice.manage(0, true, true);
+	ManagedGateway.manage(0, true, true);

 As shown, this method accepts following 3 parameters,